Home > Facade > Fire Rating of Glass Façades A Review of Applicability & Codal recommendations

 4. Providing openable panels is mandatory as per the codes.
 The code remains silent on the provision of fixed breakable panels instead of openable access panels.

 5. Performance glasses with laminates are generally not fire-rated-rated.
 The PVB coating provided is not resistant to fire.
 Hence the use of the same should be restricted to the outer lite of glass.
-In fire-rated glass façades, the entire system should be performance tested and certified to be labelled as a fire-rated system.
+In fire-rated glass façades, the entire system should be performance tested and certified to be labeled as a fire-rated system.
 In the case of fire-rated DGU, where the outer lite is not fire-rated (performance glass for Green Building requirements), the entire system with all its constituents should be tested and certified as fire-rated.

 6. The code further specifies each type of glass’s maximum width and size along with support conditions in elaborate tables.

 Below are the mitigation measures adopted to address the 3 types of fire spread on glazed façades: